Driftstack DRIFTSTACK docs

 destroy is idempotent — calling it twice on the same id is a no-op the second time.
 It releases the concurrent slot immediately.
 If the session was bound to a profile, the profile’s storage state is captured and saved on a clean destroy.

 Always destroy.
-Forgotten sessions burn concurrent slots until their idle timeout fires.
+Forgotten sessions burn concurrent slots until you destroy them (only free-tier sessions stop on their own, at the 20-minute cap).
 A try / finally around your session work is the safe pattern:

 const session = await client.sessions.create();